Lesson Plan for Interdependence

-BEFORE THE WORKSHOP #1 (30 mins, ASYNCHRONOUS WORK)
+BEFORE WORKSHOP (30 mins, ASYNCHRONOUS WORK)

-Please, upload it to YouTube and share the link with us at least 3 days before the meeting.- What is a challenge, global or local, that you are passionate about?
+- What is a challenge, global or local, that you are passionate about?

 - Why do you care about this?
 How have you seen this play out in your own life?